mmondics/podman-intro/README.md

     docker.io/library/nginx           latest      a99a39d070bf  3 weeks ago   146 MB
     ```

     Notice that the re-tagged image has the same `IMAGE ID`.
-Re-tagging images is simply used to move them to and from registries - but it is the idential container under the hood.
+Re-tagging images is simply used to move them to and from registries - but it is an identical container under the hood.

 18. Push the re-tagged image to your DockerHub registry.